-The Staying Well @ Work project is designed to help individuals with disabilities or work limiting health conditions to re-enter the workplace following a sickness absence.
+The Stay Well @ Work project is designed to help individuals with disabilities or work limiting health conditions to re-enter the workplace following a sickness absence.

 In order for to us to deliver these projects (in line with the terms of the grant funding) and to provide you with the best possible support we need to collect and use personal information about the people who attend our programme.

-We hold information about past and present people who have taken part in our ESF Projects.
+We may process personal data relating to individuals who have taken part in our ESF Projects.